Orb or Wheel weaving spiders

 Argiope picta

 The shape of the stabilimentum changes with the age of the spider.
-First it starts with a circular white web in the center.
+First it starts with a circular white web in the centre.
 Later it changes to a cross and when the spider is full-grown only a small zig-zag remains.

 Argiope syrmatica Argiope syrmatica